llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 * Lexical context
     * Appearing at file scope is supported.
     * Appearing within a function definition is not yet supported.
+    * Appearing within the bodies of classes, namespaces, or other C++ constructs is not yet supported.
 * Supported level-of-parallelism clauses
     * `gang`
     * `worker`